yaleman/oh-brother/README.md

 # oh-brother

-Scanning with my Brother MFC-L2750DW.
+Scanning with my Brother MFC-L2750DW, based on [sbs20/scanservjs](https://github.com/sbs20/scanservjs/).

 Running it in the background: